Finding Probabilities Use the probability distribution you made i... | Channels for Pearson+

 Random Selection

-Random selection is a fundamental principle in statistics that ensures each member of a population has an equal chance of being chosen.
-This concept is vital for ensuring that the results of probability calculations are valid and representative of the entire population.
-In the context of the question, it implies that the households are selected without bias, allowing for accurate probability assessments.
+Random selection refers to the process of choosing individuals or items from a larger population in such a way that each member has an equal chance of being selected.
+This concept is crucial in statistics as it helps ensure that the sample is representative of the population, allowing for valid inferences to be made.
+In the context of the question, it implies that the households are chosen without bias, which is important for accurate probability calculations.

 Recommended video: